Women Afoot: Lindsey Chadwick

 “The best wild camp ever!”.
 You can’t argue with waking up to a view like this on Offa’s Dyke Path

 Lindsey says she’s pretty much always walked alone, regardless of whether it’s a big thru hike or a short day trip:

 “My favourite solo adventures are long distance trails ideally with plenty of wild camping en route.
 Although I was happy to do day walks on my own, it took me a while before I was brave enough to try thru hiking alone.
 I imagined all sorts of nightmare scenarios!

 “Eventually I realised there’s always a reason for not doing something.
 It is possible that something might go wrong on the trail but it’s just as likely things might go right.
 Yes, there are bad folk out there, but there are also many wonderful people.

 “I’ve been lucky enough to be on the receiving end of some remarkable acts of kindness: one lady even stopped her car to drive me around a flooded section of trail and this, despite the fact I was covered in mud.

-“I love the silence, the isolation, the sense of escape.
+“When things are going well I don’t think there’s anything to beat the feeling of being completely alone in nature.
+I love the silence, the isolation, the sense of escape.
 However, it gets a little more “interesting” when things go wrong.
 Minor dramas can sometimes be exciting – I got myself into this, how am I going to get myself out?
 But the major stuff is far harder to deal with when you’re alone.”